mgupta701/CalCOFI-internship/parallax/Markdown/draft7_heatmap.md

 <font size="+1">These nutrients increase ecosystem productivity by fueling phytoplankton algal blooms that support large populations of consumers, with the effects rippling throughout the food web.</font>

 <font size="+1">During these productive seasons, respiratory demand for oxygen is increased, furthering de-oxygenation.
-Furthermore, climate change is hypothesized to intensify the upwelling - favorable wind stress, which would increase the risk of hypoxia throughout the CCE.</font>
+Furthermore, climate change is hypothesized to intensify upwelling, which would increase the risk of hypoxia throughout the CCE.</font>

 <font size="+1">Analysis of CalCOFI's data reflects lower oxygen levels during the upwelling seasons.</font>